Things to see in Granada in one day!

 The cathedral of Granada is on the center of the city and it´s a must while visiting Granada.
 It is designed in baroque and renaissance style, and is one of the most popular attractions in Granada.

 The fee to the entrance is affordable 5€ for adults and 3.5€ for students.
 Visiting one of the largest cathedrals in Europe is a great option on your trip to Granada.

-After a long and busy day, there is no better way to end it than the spanish way, which means party time!
-The locals in Granada, are some of the nicest people you could ever meet and that mixed with some tasty wine and more food, will make you not want to leave the next day!
+After a long and busy day, there is no better way to end your things to see and do in Granada in 1 day than the spanish way, which means party time!
+The locals in Granada, are some of the nicest people you could ever meet.
+If you mix them with tasty wine and more food, they will make you not want to leave the next day!